arnabsen1729/Kronos-Tracker/README.md

 We hope to expand the idea of kronos tracker in the following ways:-

 1. User can login using other social handles or github.
 2. We can maintain a leader board of various users.
 3. Extend the user dashboard from where the user can share their success to social media.

-4. The graphs can be made to display for a range of days according to user choice.

-5. Improve the ui of the landing page